jesusff/cmip6-for-cordex/CMIP6_studies_list_EUR.md

       in the period from 1980 to 2014.
 Labels with the same color indicate models with obvious dependencies, such as shared components or the same origin, whereas models with no clear dependencies are labeled in black.
-      Strangely, ACCESS-CM2 is in the same family as UKESM and HadGEM3, but not ACCESS-ESM1-5.
+      Using this figure 5, we have put in the same family, the GCM lines that merge before the dashed line, that correponds to the independence shape parameter.
+We have given family names only to families with at least 2 members.
+Note that we are not using the Figure 5 color code to determine the family.
+This leads to some surprise such as  Strangely, ACCESS-CM2 is in the same family as UKESM and HadGEM3, but not ACCESS-ESM1-5.
+This was confirmed as ok by the Australian group.
+Also the two FGOALS model are not belonging to the same family with this criteria.
   period:
     reference: 1980-2014